 This is a very brief, very informal review of a book I read more than a year ago.
 It is an excellent book, for what it is.
 Written in 2003, it is not a commentary on any current trends in scholarship, national politics, etc. There is no mention of hot issues like being ‘woke’, systemic racism, or intersectionality.

 Hays is writing to fill a void.
-In the introduction, he highlights the truth that black Christian scholars contend that identify racial divisions in the church as a central problem, while white Christian scholars do not tend to see a problem at all.
+In the introduction, he points to surveys that show black Christian scholars identify racial divisions in the church as a central problem, while white Christian scholars do not tend to see a problem at all.
 Consequently, black Christians, even those who are conservative in their theology, do not tend to identify with the evangelical movement and feel excluded.
 His book “is an attempt to help fill the need for a serious exegetically based study of passages that relate to the race issue” (21).
 It is not agenda driven, it is not liberation-theology under the guise of exegetical study.
 The study explores two kinds of texts – “those texts that have a general bearing on the theology of race” and “because I am particularly concerned with the relationship between Black and White Christians in the Church today, we will those texts that make specific reference to Black Africans” (22).

 The book acknowledges that our images of the Bible and Bible characters of often white-washed (my words, not his).
 Charlton Heston plays Moses, British actor Richard Harris plays Abraham.
 And, “clear portrayals of Black Africans in the Bible are all but ignored.
 “Therefore,” he writes, “the perception conveyed to the Church, both through the popular media and through serious scholarly work, is that there was a significant Caucasian involvement in the biblical story but not Black African involvement” (27).
 The early chapters seek to help the reader identify the different ethnic groups that play significant roles in the Old Testament: Asiatics, Semites and their cousins, Cushites, Egyptians and Indo-Eurpoeans.